Witley railway station

 Witley railway station is a station on the Portsmouth Direct Line in Surrey, England.
 It is 38 mi 36 chain down the line from via Woking.

 Location

-Witley is, equally with Milford to the north-east, a minor stop on the Portsmouth Direct Line 38½ miles (62 km) south-west of London Waterloo.
+Witley is, like Milford to the north-east, a minor stop on the Portsmouth Direct Line 38½ miles (62 km) south-west of London Waterloo.
 When opened, it was named Witley and Chiddingfold.

 Its nearest communities without major stations are Wormley, the southern part of Witley (the north of which is served by Milford railway station), Hambledon and Chiddingfold.

 Services

 All services at Witley are operated by South Western Railway using and EMUs.

 The typical off-peak service in trains per hour is: